subodh-r-gupta/Art-of-Linux/Linux-commands-cheat-sheet.md

 Display free and used memory ( -h for human readable, -m for MB, -g for GB.)	| free -h Execute "df -h", showing periodic updates	| watch df -h

-## User information and User account management
+## User information and User account management Commands
 Usage | Command
 ------|--------
 Display the user and group ids of current user |	id